Child Abandonment Warrant Applications

 Abandonment warrants are handled in the county where the minor child currently resides.

-You can also complete the application in-person at the Criminal Division of the DeKalb County Magistrate Court.
+Applications for Abandonment Warrants can be made in-person at the Criminal Division of the DeKalb County Magistrate Court.
 The Criminal Division is located at 3630 Camp Circle Decatur, GA 30032.
-Remember, you must have a case number that corresponds to an open child support case when you apply.
+Please provide any open child support case number that corresponds to an open child support when you apply.

 You must have the first and last name, complete date of birth, and current address for the person you allege abandoned your child.
 If you do not have all of this information, the Court may not be able to proceed with your application.